samcooler/flame_art/flame_test/README.md

 It also can be used with the simulator.

+# use

+## installation

+Install a recent python.
+Tested with 3.12.

+Install the necessary python packages. `pip install -r requirements.txt`

+On windows, you may need to required the C++ build tools in order to get the tools `netifaces`  requires.
+This can be done through `choco install visualcpp-build-tools` or by installing Visual Studio Code, and installing the C++ package, and correctly adding to path.

 # Art Net Definition

 Each controller expresses 10 devices, which in ArtNet terms are Fixtures.